How To Heal From Past Trauma And Wounds

 Healing is a messy process.
 It may be deeply emotional for you.
 You might find that your emotions worsen as you deal with your past hurts.
 You might become angrier or more anxious.
 This is a normal reaction when dealing with things that wounded you.

-Expect the Ups and Downs
+Expect The Ups And Downs

 Be aware that it might feel like you haven’t made any progress at all toward healing some days, but that’s not true.
 Wounds that are poked at are painful.